THE BEST LIST | THE SEARCH FOR THE NEXT MARK CAGUIOA

 RD 1 | NUMBER 2 – BLACKWATER

 Mark Caguioa is undoubtedly a first-ballot Hall of Famer.
-He will go down in record books for the way he played and the impact he provided.
-Back in the day, I remember when you were either a Caguioa fan or a James Yap fan – because these two were the poster boys of the league during the mid-to-late 2000s.
+He will forever be etched in the record books—not just for how he played, but for the impact he had on the league.
+Back in the day, you were either a Caguioa fan or a James Yap fan—because these two defined the PBA’s mid-to-late 2000s era.

 Get Sydrified.